-For guidance on completing this application, please reference the FY 2017 CoC Application Detailed Instructions and the FY 2017 CoC Program Competition NOFA.
+For guidance on completing this application, please reference the FY 2018 CoC Application Detailed Instructions and the FY 2018 CoC Program Competition NOFA.
 Please submit technical questions to the HUD Exchange Ask A Question.

 1E-1.
-Using the drop-down menu, select the appropriate response(s) that demonstrate the process the CoC used to rank and select project applications in the FY 2017 CoC Program Competition which included (1) the use of objective criteria; (2) at least one factor related to achieving positive housing outcomes; and (3) included a specific method for evaluating projects submitted by victim service providers.
+Project Ranking and Selection.
+Applicants must indicate whether the CoC used the following to rank and select project applications for the FY 2018 CoC Program Competition:

+(1) objective criteria;

+(2) at least one factor related to achieving positive housing outcomes; (3) a specific method for evaluating projects submitted by victim services providers; and

-Attachment Required: Public posting of documentation that supports the process the CoC used to rank and select project application.
+(4) attach evidence that supports the process selected.